After Macron meeting, Hariri says will clarify position in Lebanon

 “We’re trying to create the conditions for a de-escalation in the region.
 We want to avoid a proliferation of crises that could get out of control.”

 Hariri’s abrupt resignation and continued stay in Saudi Arabia has caused fears for Lebanon’s stability.
-His visit to France with his family is seen as part of a possible way out of the crisis.
+He visited France with his wife and one son, which is seen as part of a possible way out of the crisis, although two of his younger children remain in Saudi Arabia.

 Okab Saqr, a member of parliament for Hariri’s Future Movement, said after Hariri’s visit to France he would have “a small Arab tour” before traveling to Beirut.